Vineetkumar99/car_price_prediction/README.md

 - Link for notebook: https://github.com/Vineetkumar99/car_price_prediction/blob/main/Car%20Price%20Predictor.ipynb

-- This project was given the form of an website built on Flask where we used the Linear Regression model to perform predictions.
+- This project was given the form of an website built on pycharm using streamlit where we used the Linear Regression model to perform predictions.